fathomlondon/devlinks-bot/docs/CONTRIBUTING.md

       ![ngrok](/docs/images/slack-actions.png)

 1. You should now be all set!
 Join the `#devlinks-bot-testing` channel on Slack and posting urls in this channel should let you test the bot out.

+> NOTE: By the nature of having to point the dev version of the Slack Bot app to a served url, it means only one person at a time can be working on this.

+> NOTE: Once you are running, you can stop and restart your app at will and you do not need to restart the tunnel, otherwise you will get a brand new forwarding url and will have to re-update the Slack urls again…

+## Deploying

+The app is automatically deployed to [now](https://zeit.co/now) via a GitHub integration.

+When you are done with your changes and you have tested them locally using the dev version of the app, create a pull request on GitHub.

+This will automatically deploy each PR and once the PR gets merged to `master`, now will make sure to point to the latest deployment automatically.